tigerbeetle/tigerbeetle/docs/reference/account_filter.md

 #### `flags.reversed`

 Whether the results are sorted by timestamp in chronological or reverse-chronological order.
+If this flag is set, the results will be sorted in reverse-chronological order.

 ### `reserved`